GetStream/stream-chat-react-native/src/components/docs/examples/message-with-username.md

 # Message bubble with name of the sender

-In gorup messaging, its important to show the name of the sender with message bubble - similar to slack or whatsapp.
+In group messaging, its important to show the name of the sender with message bubble - similar to slack or whatsapp.
 In this example we are going to add name of the sender on top of message content.

 I can foresee different types of designs for this: